Cusped spaces and quasi-isometries of relatively hyperbolic groups: Boundaries and convergence groups

 An isometry $\gamma$ of a proper $\delta$--hyperbolic space $X$ is \emph{loxodromic} if the induced map on the boundary is loxodromic or equivalently if for each $x \in X$ the orbit map $\Z \to X$ given by $n\mapsto \gamma^n(x)$ is a quasigeodesic \cite[Prop.~8.21]{GH90}.

-An infinite group $P$ acting properly and isometrically on a proper $\delta$--hyperbolic space is \emph{parabolic} if the induced action on the boundary is parabolic, \emph{i.e.}, has a unique fixed point.
+A group $P$ acting isometrically on a proper $\delta$--hyperbolic space is \emph{parabolic} if the induced action on the boundary is parabolic.
 In order to describe parabolic groups in geometric terms, we first review the notions of horofunctions and horoballs in $\delta$--hyperbolic spaces.
-The following coarse notion of horofunction was introduced by Bowditch \cite{Bowditch99Boundaries,BowditchRelHyp}.
+The following rough notion of horofunction was introduced by Bowditch \cite{Bowditch99Boundaries,BowditchRelHyp}.

 Suppose $X$ is $\delta$--hyperbolic.
 Let $\Delta=\Delta(x,y,z)$ be a triangle with vertices in $X \cup \boundary X$.
 An \emph{$L$--approximate center} of $\Delta$ is a point $w\in X$ such that the closed ball $B(w,L)$ intersects all three sides of $\Delta$.
 By Proposition~\ref{prop:idealthin}, each side of $\Delta$ contains a $5\delta$--approximate center.